-If amateur sky-gazers catch one meteor shower a year, it's usually the Perseids.
+If amateur sky-gazers catch one meteor shower a year, it’s usually the Perseids.
 The event peppers the sky with up to 100 shooting stars per hour most years in August, making it one of the most reliable light shows on the astronomical calendar.
-The Perseid meteor shower will be harder to observe in 2022, but it's still worth looking up at its peak between Thursday, August 11 and Friday, August 12.
+With the moon in its waning crescent phase when the Perseid meteor shower peaks, observers will have a good chance at spotting a dazzling display of meteors and even fireballs in space.
+Here’s what you need to know.

 What is the Perseid Meteor Shower?